Smoke Free Campus

 For any concerns regarding the new smoke- and vape-free campus, please contact:

 Guidelines/restrictions governing cannabis consumption on campus

 King’s is committed to providing a healthy campus environment.
-Given the legalization of recreational cannabis use on October 17, 2018, and with the Provincial and Federal legislation, as defined by Bill C-45, Ontario's Cannabis Act, and other applicable laws and regulations including the Government of Ontario’s introduction of Bill 36, the Cannabis Statute Amendment Act, 2018, which allows cannabis smoking wherever tobacco is permitted, King’s University College along with our partners at Western and other affiliated college will be enacting the following guidelines/restrictions governing cannabis consumption on campus, which is private property.
+Given the legalization of recreational cannabis use on October 17, 2018, and with the provincial and federal legislation, as defined by Bill C-45, Ontario's Cannabis Act, and other applicable laws and regulations including the Government of Ontario’s introduction of Bill 36, the Cannabis Statute Amendment Act, 2018, which allows cannabis smoking wherever tobacco is permitted, King’s University College, along with our partners at Western University and other affiliated colleges, will be enacting the following guidelines/restrictions governing cannabis consumption on campus, which is private property:

 - The possession of cannabis is permitted in on-campus residences, subject to the requirements of the law.
 Currently, possession is limited to the equivalent of 30 grams of dried cannabis to those 19+ years of age.
 The distribution or sale of cannabis to persons under the age 19 is an offence punishable by law.
 Distribution of cannabis will not be tolerated on King's campus including residence buildings.

 - The consumption of cannabis is not permitted on campus at King's.
 This includes consumption of cannabis through the use of smoking or through the use of an electronic cigarette or vaporizers.
-In addition, King's University College is moving towards being smoke-free across campus, as such smoking or vaping of cannabis in the two (2) designated smoking areas is strictly prohibited.
 Security will be responsible for enforcing these rules.
 Violations will bring sanctions according to our Student Code of Conduct.
-King’s will be entirely smoke-free by July 1, 2019.
+King’s became entirely smoke free as of July 1, 2019.

 - The possession and growth of cannabis plants on campus is prohibited.